wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

 - Restarting a container: `docker container restart rXX`, participant then reloads the browser window

 ## Introduction to Wirkeshark

+### Connecting with your browser

+All modern browsers should work.
+Please check that no "Zoom" is enabled - this makes the fonts look uggly.

 ### Capture Window